Areas of Expertise

 Annie Hardison-Moody received her PhD in religion at Emory University in 2012, where her studies focused on the intersections of religion and public health.
 Dr. Hardison-Moody continues to work in the emerging field of religion and health, with a focus on gender, reproductive health, food, and parenting.

-She is co-editor of Parenting Practices as a Source for Theology: Mothering Matters (forthcoming, Palgrave Macmillan), and is currently finalizing a manuscript, When Religion Matters: Practicing Healing in the Aftermath of the Liberian Civil War based on her dissertation research (forthcoming, Wipf & Stock).
-She serves as co-PI for Voices into Action: The Families, Food, and Health Project, a USDA-funded study of the family food environment.
+She is co-editor of Parenting Practices as a Source for Theology: Mothering Matters (forthcoming, Palgrave Macmillan), and author of When Religion Matters: Practicing Healing in the Aftermath of the Liberian Civil War (Wipf & Stock), which examines the role that religion played in women’s healing practices post-conflict.
+She is co-PI for Health Matters, a CDC-funded initiative that promotes healthy eating and places to be active in four North Carolina counties and co-PI for Voices into Action: The Families, Food, and Health Project, a USDA-funded study of the family food environment.
 Dr. Hardison-Moody is also Director of Faithful Families Eating Smart and Moving More, a faith-based health promotion intervention.
 Her work with Faithful Families garnered an invitation to the White House, through the Let’s Move initiative.
 In addition to her research and extension work, Dr. Hardison-Moody also teaches courses in the department in Human Sexuality, Family Health and Well-Being, and Family Relationships over the Life Course.

 Along with colleagues in the department, she is currently working on a project that explores food, culture, and religious practices among immigrant and refugee families.